-Sometimes, you may want to view the basic or detailed system information in Windows 10.
-Here we will introduce three methods to do so.
+If you want to view basic or detailed system information in Windows 10, such as system type, processor, and installed memory, but have no idea how to start, check out this post.
+It will introduce three methods to do this.

 - Method 1: in System Properties window

 - Method 2: on the System Information panel

 Method 1: View basic information about your computer in System Properties